 - A pending U.S. utility patent application and issued U.S. utility patents directed to methods and compositions for incorporating nucleotides.
-These patents and patent application, if issued, are expected to expire in 2029. - Issued U.S. utility patents directed to methods, compositions and solutions for inhibiting undesired cleaving of labels.
-These patents are expected to expire between 2029 and 2031. - Pending and issued U.S. utility patents and patent applications directed to methods and devices for sequencing nucleic acids in smaller batches.
-These patents and patent applications, if issued, are expected to expire between 2028 and 2029.

-- A pending U.S. utility patent application and issued U.S. utility patents directed to methods and devices for amplification of nucleic acid.
-These patents and patent application, if issued, are expected to expire between 2029 and 2031. - Pending utility patent applications in the U.S., China, Japan and the EPO directed to polymerase enzymes.
+These issued patents are expected to expire in 2029 and the patent application, if issued, is expected to expire in 2029. - Issued U.S. utility patents directed to methods, compositions and solutions for inhibiting undesired cleaving of labels.
+These issued patents are expected to expire between 2029 and 2031. - A pending U.S. utility patent application and issued U.S. utility patents directed to methods and devices for sequencing nucleic acids in smaller batches.
+These issued patents are expected to expire between 2028 and 2029 and the patent application, if issued, is expected to expire in 2029. - A pending U.S. utility patent application and issued U.S. utility patents directed to methods and devices for amplification of nucleic acid.
+These issued patents are expected to expire in 2031 and the patent application, if issued, is expected to expire in 2029. - Pending utility patent applications in the U.S., China, Japan and the EPO directed to polymerase enzymes.
 These patent applications, if issued, are expected to expire in 2036. - Pending utility patent applications in the United States and the EPO and an issued utility patent in the United States directed to a DNA sequencing reaction additive.
-This patent and these patent applications, if issued, are expected to expire between 2038 and 2039.
+This issued patent is expected to expire in 2038 and the patent applications, if issued, are expected to expire in 2038.